-(Note: these examples below are just that; examples.
-They are in no way intended to reproduce Koine Greek style, grammar, or syntax.)
+(Note: the examples below are just that; examples.
+They are in no way intended to reproduce correct Koine Greek style, grammar, or syntax; they are examples only.)

 Let’s take a simple sentence: